By Elisa Menendez, Content Producer

 A country reaches net zero when the amount of greenhouse gases emitted is the same as that taken out from the atmosphere, a process also known as "carbon neutrality".

-Britain's net zero target is one of the most ambitious across the globe and it is one the government hopes to achieve while simultaneously growing the economy.
+Britain's net zero target is one of the most ambitious across the globe and it is one the government has previously said it hopes to achieve while simultaneously growing the economy.

 What is the importance of net zero?